Julius von Haast: Life in Canterbury

 When Haast arrived in Canterbury to begin his survey of their portion of the West Coast, the Superintendent of Canterbury William Moorhouse instead requested that he investigate the mountain range between Lyttelton and Christchurch.
 A rail tunnel was proposed through the mountain to link Lyttelton and Christchurch, but engineers had encountered particular tough basaltic rocks, which jeopardised the proposed route.
 As a result of Haast's work, the rail link was able to proceed.
 He became provincial geologist to Canterbury, a post that he held from 1861 to 1868.

 His work in this capacity saw Haast conducting numerous expeditions throughout Canterbury and Westland, making geological discoveries and topographical maps of the area.
 Late in 1861, he discovered a coal seam in Kowai and the following year searched for gold in the area around Aoraki / Mount Cook.
 He identified that the Mackenzie plains were once the bed of a major glacier and, as well as his geological observations, he collected numerous botanical specimens.
 He discovered and named many of the glaciers of the central South Island, including the Franz Joseph Glacier, in honour of the Emperor of Austria, Franz Joseph.
 He was the first person to study the bones of the extinct Haast's eagle.

-In 1870, Haast was appointed the curator of Canterbury Museum.
+In 1868, Haast was appointed founding director of Canterbury Museum, a post he held until his death in 1887.
 The specimens that he collected on his expeditions of earlier years were a key part of the early holdings of the museum.
 Following the establishment of the Canterbury University College, he lectured in geology from 1873, and was made professor in 1876.

 In the 1870s Haast was involved with James Hector in one of New Zealand's "most bitter scientific arguments", involving the extinction of the moa and Moa-hunter origins – the "Sumner Cave Controversy" (see Moriori in popular culture).
 Haast held that the Moriori Moa-hunters preceded Māori to New Zealand.